chu-mirror/mweb/README.md

 # MWEB

-This project is migarating to scheme.

-There are two targets planned, but only _classic_ supported now.
+There are two versions planned, but only one available now.

 ```
-$ make classic
+$ make proto
 ```

-You can refer _wrapper.sh_ to see how to use MWEB, I'm not ready to improve user experience.

 ## References